humansdotai/docs-humans/ecosystem/gov/governance.md

 * `NoWithVeto`
 * `Abstain`

-`NoWithVeto` counts as `No` but also adds a `Veto` vote. `Abstain` option allows voters to signal that they do not intend to vote in favor or against the proposal but accept the result of the vote.
+`NoWithVeto` counts as `No` but also adds a `Veto` vote.
+With the `Abstain` option, voters signal that they do not intend to vote in favor or against the proposal but accept the final result of the vote.

 #### Weighted Votes

-ADR-037 introduces the weighted vote feature which allows a staker to split their votes into several voting options.
-For example, it could use 70% of its voting power to vote Yes and 30% of its voting power to vote No.
+ADR-037 introduced the weighted vote feature that allows a staker to split their votes into more voting options.
+For example, a user can use 70% of his voting power to vote Yes and 30% of his voting power to vote No.

-Often times the entity owning that address might not be a single individual.
-For example, a company might have different stakeholders who want to vote differently, and so it makes sense to allow them to split their voting power.
-Currently, it is not possible for them to do "passthrough voting" and giving their users voting rights over their tokens.
-However, with this system, exchanges can poll their users for voting preferences, and then vote on-chain proportionally to the results of the poll.
+It's not unusual for an address to be owned by more than one individual.
+For example, a company can have multiple stakeholders who want to vote differently.
+In this scenario, it makes sense to allow them to split their voting power.
+Currently, they can't do "passthrough voting" and give their users voting rights over their tokens.
+However, the system allows exchanges to poll their users for voting preferences and vote on-chain proportionally to the results of the poll.

 To represent weighted vote on chain, we use the following [Protobuf](https://developers.google.com/protocol-buffers/docs/overview) message.